Chakra Series – Svadhistana Chakra

 -Standing with feet hip-distance apart with your gaze softly focused on a point in front and feel your breath.

 -Bend both arms and cross your left arm over your right.
 If the shoulders are tight just take hold of your shoulders (right arm on the left and vice versa) alternatively spiral the arms around one another until fingers fit snugly in the palm.
 Lift elbows away from the chest.
 Breathe with awareness.
 This might be enough for you.
 If your body wants more carry on.

 -Bend both knees a little and transfer weight into your left foot and pick up your right.
 Cross the right thigh over left.
 Here you have some choice.
 You can place your right toes on the floor outside your left ankle for balance or keep the foot hovering over the floor.
 Or you can tuck your right foot behind your left calf as in the picture.

--Squeeze your thighs together, take your seat back and ease your knees towards the right (they usually tend to edge closer to the left, take them back to centre).
+-Squeeze your thighs together, take your seat back, and ease your knees towards the right (they usually tend to edge closer to the left, take them back to center).

 -Hold for 5-10 breaths.

 Scandasana- side lunge or ninja squats